firefart/network_info/Readme.md

 # Ripe Database Parser

-This script parses the ripe database into a local PostgreSQL database.
+This script parses the ARIN/APNIC/LACNIC/AfriNIC/RIPE databases into a local PostgreSQL database.

 Installation of needed packages (Example on Ubuntu 16.04):
 ```sh